lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 Debug hint: things often go wrong early in the script, make sure there are no errors before continuing.
 You can do this by adding an early finish and observing the output report.
 If there are no errors reported, and the mesh looks as expected, comment the **finish** command so the LaGriT command continues.

 ```
 # Uncomment Early finish to check results
-#
-finish
+# finish
 ```

 ## Assign Materials by Interpolation

+If you color the tetrahedral mesh using the above steps, you might get ragged edges that do not look as nice as the colored hex mesh.
+And if you added refinement to your mesh, using your original coarse hex mesh colors will better preserve the layers as you intended.
 This will preserve the stair-step interfaces of materials

- remove unneeded mesh objects
+It is good practice to remove mesh objects that are no longer needed.
+The more mesh objects that exist, the greater possibility of things getting tangled or mistakes with typos.

 ```
 cmo/delete/motmp
 cmo/delete/mosurf1